GlacioHack/xdem/doc/source/epc_class.md

 import xdem

-# Instantiate an EPC from a filename on disk, passing the relevant data column
+# Instantiate a point cloud from a filename on disk, passing the relevant data column
 filename_epc = xdem.examples.get_path("longyearbyen_epc")
+# For this ICESat-2 file, the elevation column name is "h_li"
 epc = xdem.EPC(filename_epc, data_column="h_li")
 epc
 ```